starstuffharvestingstarlight/tcg-ocr-scanner/README.md

-                        minimum number of suggestions polled (e.g., 5 means it is considered a correct guess after 5 equal guesses) --min-length int      minimum length for a detected card name
+                        minimum number of suggestions polled (e.g., 5 means it is considered a correct guess after 5 equal guesses) --min-length int      minimum length for a detected card name --webcam int          webcam number (usually, the biggest number is the one you plugged in)
 ```

 ### Example run